clementw168/clementw168.github.io/_posts/cs-mva/2023-09-15-spiking-neural-networks.md

 These mechanisms allow SNNs to encode temporal patterns and event-based information naturally.

-### 4. Temporal Computation
+### Advantages and use cases
 SNNs process information over time rather than in a single forward pass:

 - Neurons integrate spikes across multiple timesteps.
 - The timing of spikes carries information, making SNNs well-suited for **time series** or **sensor-based data**.
 - Temporal coincidences of spikes from multiple neurons can trigger specific patterns in downstream neurons, encoding complex temporal relationships.

-### 5. Advantages and Use Cases
-SNNs excel in scenarios where timing is critical or data is **event-driven**, such as:

-- Speech and audio processing
-- Human activity recognition
-- Neuromorphic hardware applications
-- Real-time sensor networks
+Therefore, SNNs are well-suited for **event-drive** data like time series or sensor data.

 Compared to ANNs, SNNs can reduce energy consumption when implemented on specialized hardware because neurons are mostly inactive unless they spike.
+Neuromorphic hardware is being developed to further reduce energy consumption and optimize the performance of SNNs.

 ## Reflections

 This project allowed me to explore the inner workings of SNNs and understand how biological principles can inspire novel machine learning approaches.
-While SNNs are slower to train and currently less effective for image classification than CNNs, their temporal capabilities make them highly promising for sequential and event-based data.
+While SNNs are slower to train and currently less effective than ANNs, they are a promising alternative for certain tasks.

 For detailed implementation, code examples, and experiments, see the [GitHub repository](https://github.com/clementw168/Spiking-Neural-Networks-Benchmark).